 If you’re anxious about dropping Windows for OS X, I can tell you that switching is easier than you think.
 In fact, the Mac desktop environment feels more intuitive in some ways than Windows 8’s split personalities.
 I especially like Spotlight Search for finding anything I need (complete with handy previews) and interactive notifications, so I can respond to messages without leaving the app I’m using.

-Starting this fall, OS X will get even better with Yosemite, especially for those who own iOS devices.
-For example, you’ll be able to start an email on your iPhone or iPad, and then pick up right where you left off on the Mac.
-You’ll even be able to text and make calls from the desktop.
-Apple will also finally offer a better cloud storage solution with iCloud Drive, though I’ll probably keep using Dropbox.
+OS X has gotten even better with Yosemite, especially for those who own iOS devices.
+For example, you can start an email on your iPhone or iPad, and then pick up right where you left off on the Mac.
+You can even text and make calls from the Air.
+Apple also finally offers a better cloud storage solution with iCloud Drive, though I’ll probably keep using Dropbox.

 There are plenty of great alternatives to the MacBook Air, including Windows 8 models with built-in touch screens.
 For instance, the HP Spectre 13 Ultrabook (also $999) sports a sharper QHD screen and a unique ultrawide touchpad.
 However, that notebook’s battery lasted 3 hours less on a charge.
 If you’re looking for a business-focused laptop, the Lenovo ThinkPad T440s is another excellent choice; starting at $949, it boasts a sturdy design, best-in-class keyboard and fantastic battery life.